-In our two-minute special, we chat with Luxury man Gaurav Bhatia, also a renowned art connoisseur and the man behind the success of Indian arm of world’s oldest auction house Sotheby’s.
+In our two-minute special, we chat with Luxury man Gaurav Bhatia, also a renowned art connoisseur and the man behind the success of the Indian arm of the world’s oldest auction house Sotheby’s.

 One of the most sought-after luxury experts and Sotheby’s India Managing Director, Gaurav Bhatia hosted an intimate dinner alongside designer Tahir Sultan at his home in New Delhi, ahead of the year’s India Art Fair.
 The event was immersive, art-filled, with Indian and Middle Eastern gastronomy with champagne served in ‘chai glasses’.
 The who’s who of the art world with leading collectors and curators were invited.

 In a quick chat with Bhatia, he elaborated on how the India Art Fair is the most celebrated week on the Indian art calendar, and this annual dinner is the highlight of the fair.
 “The India Art Fair showcases the best of modern and contemporary art in the country from across the world.
 It’s a great canvas to share the magic of art with collectors seasoned and budding and share the diversity of the global art world.”